opensearch-project/project-website/_posts/2024-10-17-query-insights.md

 ### Key features of Query Insights

-1. **Top-N queries:** One of the most sought-after features is the ability to identify the top queries by latency, CPU usage, or memory consumption.
-This feature allows you to focus on optimizing the queries that have the most significant impact on your system’s performance.
+1. **Top N queries:** One of the most requested features is the ability to identify the top queries by latency, CPU usage, or memory consumption.
+This feature allows you to focus on optimizing the queries that have the most significant impact on your system's performance.
-2. **Detailed Query Metadata:** Each query record includes essential information such as timestamps, source, involved indexes, node ID, and task-level resource usage.
+2. **Detailed query metadata:** Each query record includes essential information such as timestamps, source, involved indexes, node ID, and task-level resource usage.
 This data is crucial for understanding the context of each query and making informed decisions about optimizations.
-3. **Query Exporter:** The Query Insights framework includes an exporter that allows you to save query performance data to local indexes or a data lake.
+3. **Query exporter:** The Query Insights framework includes an exporter that allows you to save query performance data to local indexes or a data lake.
 This historical data can be invaluable for investigating past performance issues, such as CPU spikes or node drops.
-4. **Upcoming Dashboard Integration:** An upcoming feature is the Query Insights dashboard, which will offer a visual representation of the top queries and their performance metrics.
+4. **Upcoming dashboard integration:** An upcoming feature is the Query Insights dashboard, which will offer a visual representation of the top queries and their performance metrics.
 This dashboard will make it even easier to monitor and analyze query performance over time.